DataShaka/Documentation/README.md

 			- each are an [ISO8601](http://en.wikipedia.org/wiki/ISO8601) date time specification.
 Defines a range (inclusive) in which desired points fall.
 - **Signal**: (required)
 	- `signal`
-		- a comma seperated list of url encoded signal names.
+		- a comma separated list of url encoded signal names.
 Returns only the points that match the given signals.
 - **Context**: (required)
 	- `context`
-		- a comma seperated list of url escaped context pairs.
+		- a comma separated list of url escaped context pairs.
 Returns points that match all context given.
 All other context is returned.
-		- A context pair looks like this `[context type;context]~[other context type;other context]` and when URL escaped the example would look like this `%5bcontext+type%3bcontext%5d%7e%5bother+context+type%3bother+context%5d`
+		- a context pair looks like this `[context type:context][other context type:other context]` and when URL escaped the example would look like this `%5bcontext+type%3bcontext%5d%7e%5bother+context+type%3bother+context%5d`
+		- it is possible to specify multiple items of the same context type, e.g. `[colour:blue][colour:red][colour:yellow]`; in Boolean logic, this would resolve to `colour = blue OR colour = red OR colour = yellow`
+		- multiple items of different context type are interpreted as AND, e.g. `[colour:blue][shape:square][shape:circle]` is interpreted as `colour = blue AND (shape = square OR shape = circle)`

 ####Returns